Myspace: 2016–2019: Time Inc. and Meredith Corporation ownership

 On February 11, 2016, it was announced that Myspace and its parent company had been bought by Time Inc. On January 31, 2018, Time Inc. was in turn purchased by Meredith Corporation, who went on to sell a number of Time Inc.'s assets, including (as it announced on November 4, 2019) selling its equity in Viant, the parent company of Specific Media, back to Viant Technology Holding Inc.

 In May 2016, the data for almost 360 million Myspace accounts was offered on TheRealDeal dark market website, which included email addresses, usernames, and weakly encrypted passwords (SHA1 hashes of the first 10 characters of the password converted to lowercase and stored without a cryptographic salt).
 The exact data breach date is unknown, but analysis of the data suggests it was exposed around eight years before being made public, around mid-2008 to early 2009.

 Since 2019: Viant Technology Holding Inc. ownership

 In March 2019, Myspace lost all content before 2016 after a faulty server migration.

 The terms of service of Myspace have not been changed by Viant.
 The privacy policy was last revised on June 24, 2024.

-As of October 5, 2024, Myspace was placed in a read-only mode of sorts, and no new articles have been published since early 2022.
+As of October 5, 2024, Myspace was placed in a read-only mode.
 Most images on the site are broken, and existing songs also could not be played.
+As of 2026, most Myspace articles are SPIN news reports.
+In a 2026 interview, the Vanderhook brothers said they lost "a little over $150 million" during their ownership of Myspace but have kept the brand for a potential future relaunch.

+Analysts warned that a revived Myspace would face significant competition from established platforms including Instagram, TikTok, Snapchat, YouTube and Reddit, and would need to attract both users and advertisers while adapting to changing preferences for more private and less algorithm-driven social experiences.